-This migraine symptom is more well known than the others.
+This migraine symptom is more popular than the others.
 Sometimes it is the pain itself or a combined vertigo episode (common in vestibular migraines) that is causing the nausea.
 The combination can be unbearable.
 Most patients won’t be so nauseated that they actually throw up (see number 8 on our list), but this added issue does not make a migraine any more comfortable.

-Approximately 3 in 5 migraine patients will have pain on one side.
+Approximately 3 in 5 migraineurs will have pain on one side.
 A popular myth that has circulated is that the main difference between a migraine and headache is that migraine pain only happens on one side.
 This is actually not true in over 40% of cases.
 A headache that wraps all the way around your head may still be a migraine if other symptoms match up also.

 Several vision changes that could result from a migraine are blurred vision, double vision, or even temporary loss of vision.
 If it is an ocular migraine, the vision changes will only affect one eye.
 Vision loss typically lasts only 30-60 minutes, and an eye exam can confirm that there is no physical problem with the eye.
-It is important to understand that nearly half of migraine sufferers experience these vision changes, and they are not always combined with a headache.
+It is important to understand that nearly half of migraineurs experience these vision changes, and they are not always combined with a headache.